One Buck Short: Summary

-In 2008, One Buck Short released their debut album Halal & Loving It; it produced hit singles "Fast Times", "Kelibat Korupsi" and "Khayalan Masa".
+In 2008, One Buck Short released their debut album Halal & Loving It.
+It produced the hit singles "Fast Times", "Kelibat Korupsi" and "Khayalan Masa".
 With producer/arranger Greg Henderson at the helm, it was hailed by many as one of the best locally produced Malaysian rock albums ever.

 The band went on to open for acts including Fall Out Boy (in Singapore), Panic!
 At the Disco, My Chemical Romance and Good Charlotte.
 The band was the only Malaysian act billed for the inaugural SingFest in 2007 and also performed at the very first MTV Asia Awards held in Malaysia.
 The band went on to perform in Australia, the Philippines, China and Macau.

 In January 2012, the band released their second album entitled Kampong Glam.
 Their sophomore release was their first full Malay album, with 7 tracks including the single "Carilah Duit".

 After a long hiatus, the band announced their return to the scene earlier this year as well as the comeback of Rockaway Festival, the local rock festival the band founded and has been hosting since 2009.